 These cookies are super easy to make and the mixture comes together really quickly.
 It also requires no chilling time, meaning you can have Kit Kat cookies ready in well under an hour.

 Ingredients in Kit Kat Cookies

-- Baker's Corner Cocoa.
-This unsweetened cocoa is perfect for baking and gives the base of the cookie a chocolatey depth of flavour.
+- Cocoa Powder.
+Unsweetened cocoa is perfect for baking and gives the base of the cookie a chocolatey depth of flavour.
 This makes it perfect to load up with chocolate and Kit Kat pieces!